PitchBook blog

 Your resource for all things PitchBook

 Across the financial industry, the term “dry powder” gets thrown around a lot.
-What started as a slang term with historic ties is now a well-known word with relevance across the global capital markets.
-In fact, the PitchBook Platform currently tracks more than 12,000 investors whose fund dry powder percentage is at least 10%.
-In this article, we take a closer look at what dry powder is, its history and a few ways investors can leverage it.
+Admittedly, this creates some murkiness.
+What started as a slang term with historic ties is now a well-known word with relevance across the global capital markets; however, there are varied meanings depending on the context.
+In this article, we’ll specifically discuss dry powder from a private equity and venture capital perspective.
+Continue reading for a closer look at what dry powder is, as well as its history, how investors use it when available—and how PitchBook’s data can help you get ahead.

 Dry powder can be used in many ways.
 For example, a venture capital firm could deploy some of its cash reserve to invest in a promising healthtech startup.
 A private equity firm could leverage its dry powder stockpile to buy out a distressed company and a corporation may reserve its capital in preparation for an add-on acquisition.